-The Partnership is not liable for the payment of any exploration, development or production costs.
+We are not directly liable for the payment of any exploration, development or production costs.
 We do not have any transactions, arrangements or other relationships that could materially affect our liquidity or the availability of capital resources.
 We have not guaranteed the debt of any other party, nor do we have any other arrangements or relationships with other entities that could potentially result in unconsolidated debt.